cult-of-coders/redis-oplog/README.md

         "pushToRedis": true // Pushes to redis the changes by default },
     "debug": false, // Will show timestamp and activity of redis-oplog.
-    "overridePublishFunction": true // Meteor.publish becomes Meteor.publishWithRedis, set to false if you don't want to override it
   }
 }
 ```